 Termites Can Damage Your Home

 You might be surprised to hear this but termites could actually cause more than $5 billion worth of property damage every year and are referred to as silent destroyers because they can easily chew through wallpaper, flooring, and wood.
 Although it one termite will need 3100 years to eat all the wood in a 1000 square foot home, termites are never alone.
-As a matter of fact, termite colonies could range come by the thousands or as many as millions, based on the termite species.
-Different colonies could also liv together in a single acre of land, which means millions of termites can have access to your house at any time.
+As a matter of fact, termite colonies could range by the thousands or as many as millions, based on the termite species.
+Different colonies could also live together in a single acre of land, which means millions of termites can have access to your house at any time.
 The parts of your home that are at risk of termite damage are the slab foundations, which are places where wood comes in contact with dirt as well as inaccessible crawlspaces.

 Get A Termite Inspections Before Purchasing A House

 You will need thousands of dollars to repair the damage cost by termites.
-The cost will depend on how much wood has been devoured, the long has the colony existed, and the location of the damaged wood.
+The cost will depend on how much wood has been devoured, how long has the colony existed, and the location of the damaged wood.
 The repairs done to a house are usually much more expensive compared to the original building costs themselves.